"'I love you.'" I didn't say it. I wanted to.

 - In Pokemon Mystery Dungeon Explorers, the only other Pokemon besides Grovyle that says goodbye to the player character is their partner.

-- Invoked in Pokemon Mystery Dungeon Explorers, when the hero thinks it would be for the better to not say goodbye to everyone and sneak away, having been led to believe that they'd all forget about them once they return to their world anyways, and reasoning it would just make them sad.
+- Invoked in Pokémon Mystery Dungeon: Gates to Infinity, when the hero thinks it would be for the better to not say goodbye to everyone and sneak away, having been led to believe that they'd all forget about them once they return to their world anyways, and reasoning it would just make them sad.
 It ends up being subverted when Hydreigon decides he's not going to have any of that and records the goodbyes in a Frism without the hero's knowledge, then gives it to them as a gift before their departure.

 - Fate/stay night example, Shirou for Saber in UBW true end because both were avoiding the conversation.
 The Good End he also gets a bit depressed about it but then he happens to find Saber, who is apparently baffled by how surprised he is to see her.